John Roshchin

-Metropolitan John (secular name Georgy Yevgenyevich Roshchin, Георгий Евгеньевич Рощин; 22 October 1974) is a retired Metropolitan bishop of the Russian Orthodox Church.
+Metropolitan John (secular name Georgy Yevgenyevich Roshchin, Георгий Евгеньевич Рощин; 22 October 1974) is a retired metropolitan bishop of the Russian Orthodox Church.

-From 2014 to 2018, he served as US-based titular bishop of Naro-Fominsk, vicar of the Patriarch of Moscow and all Russia.
+From 2014 to 2018, he served as the U.S.-based titular bishop of Naro-Fominsk, vicar of the Patriarch of Moscow and all Russia.
 Metropolitan John is also the former administrator of the Patriarchal Parishes in the USA.

 Biography

 Early life

 In 1991, he graduated from Secondary School No. 4 in Moscow, studying the English language.
 From 1991 to 1993, he studied law at the Sholokhov Moscow State University for Humanities.
 During the same period, he served as an altar boy at the Church of the Life-Giving Trinity on Sparrow Hills.

-From 1993 to 1994, he held obediences at the Pskov-Caves Monastery.
+From 1993 to 1994, he held duties at the Pskov-Caves Monastery.
 From 1994 to 1997, he studied at the Moscow Theological Seminary.
-During seminary training, he served as the guide of the Church archaeological cabinet at the Moscow Theological Academy and Seminary.
-In 1996–1997, he worked as a staff member of the Publishing Council of the Russian Orthodox Church, specializing in drafting liturgical guidelines.
+During seminary training, he served as the guide of the church archaeological cabinet at the Moscow Theological Academy and Seminary.
+In 1996 and 1997, he worked as a staff member of the Publishing Council of the Russian Orthodox Church, specializing in drafting liturgical guidelines.
 In 1997, he was appointed the Secretariat for Inter-Christian Relations of the Moscow Patriarchate's Synodal Department for External Church Affairs.

-In December 1998, he was a member of the Moscow Patriarchate's delegation at the Eighth Assembly of the World Council of Churches (Harare, Zimbabwe) and was elected to the WCC Central Committee.
+In December 1998, he was a member of the Moscow Patriarchate's delegation at the Eighth Assembly of the World Council of Churches in Harare, Zimbabwe, and was elected to the WCC Central Committee.
 From 1999 to 2000, he studied at Saint Vladimir's Orthodox Theological Seminary in Crestwood, New York.
 From 2000 to 2002, he studied at the Faculty of Philosophy at the Catholic University of America in Washington, DC.

-From 2003 to 2009, as a member of the Secretariat on Church and Society of the Synodal Department for External Church Relations, he was in charge of inter-religious communication, including interaction with the Interreligious Council of Russia, the SNG Interreligious Council, and international interfaith organizations.
-As a member of the "Islam in Europe" Commission of the Conference of European Churches, he participated in preparing and conducting the Fourth, Fifth, and Sixth Meetings of the Russian-Iranian "Islam-Orthodoxy" joint commission.
+From 2003 to 2009, as a member of the Secretariat on Church and Society of the Synodal Department for External Church Relations, he was in charge of inter-religious communication, including interaction with the Inter-religious Council of Russia, the SNG Inter-religious Council, and international interfaith organizations.
+As a member of the "Islam in Europe" Commission of the Conference of European Churches, he participated in preparing and conducting the fourth, fifth, and sixth Meetings of the Russian-Iranian "Islam-Orthodoxy" joint commission.

 Ordination

-On August 28, 2007, Metropolitan Kirill of Smolensk and Kaliningrad (the present Patriarch of Moscow and all Russia) ordained him a Deacon; on September 23, Kirill ordained him a priest.
-On July 27, 2009, the Holy Synod appointed him Deputy Chairman of the Moscow Patriarchate Synodal Department for the Coordination of Church and Society.
+On 28 August 2007, Metropolitan Kirill of Smolensk and Kaliningrad (the present Patriarch of Moscow and all Russia) ordained Roshchin as a deacon; on 23 September, Kirill ordained him a priest.
+On 27 July 2009, the Holy Synod appointed him Deputy Chairman of the Moscow Patriarchate Synodal Department for the Coordination of Church and Society.